openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 Clients MUST validate any member of the attachments array, that is an external attachment they wish to rely on, in the following manner:

 1. Each External attachment MUST include the required elements: `url`, `digest`.
-2. the `url` element MUST be accessible over the internet and MUST use the `https` scheme and must be a protected endpoint.
+2. The URL defined in the `url` element MUST be accessible over the internet”
+3. The URL defined in the `url` element MUST use the `https` scheme
+4. The URL defined in the `url` element MUST be a protected endpoint.
-3. The endpoint URL MUST return the document whose cryptographic hash matches the value given in the digest element.
+5. The endpoint URL MUST return the document whose cryptographic hash matches the value given in the digest element.
-4. If used, the `expires_in` element MUST be a positive integer
+6. If used, the `expires_in` element MUST be a positive integer
-5. If the `expires_in` element is used, the RP SHOULD NOT rely upon the content of the external attachment if the it is more than `expires_in` seconds after the `iat` value (if it is present) or after the token request.
+7. If the `expires_in` element is used, the RP SHOULD NOT rely upon the content of the external attachment if the it is more than `expires_in` seconds after the `iat` value (if it is present) or after the token request.
-6. The content MIME type of the document MUST be indicated in a content-type HTTP response header
+8. The content MIME type of the document MUST be indicated in a content-type HTTP response header
-7. Multipart or message media types SHALL NOT be used
+9. Multipart or message media types SHALL NOT be used

 #### Privacy Considerations